atomicdata-dev/atomic-data-docs/src/core/serialization.md

 It's fundamentally a data model, and that's an important distinction to make.
 However, it's recommended to use `ad3`, which is specifically designed to be a simple and performant format for Atomic Data.

-## AtomicTriples (.ad3)
+## AD3

+AD3 stands for _Atomic Data Triples_, and it's the simplest and fastest way to serialize / parse Atomic Data.

-A single Atom can be represented by an array of three strings, respectively representing the Subject, Property and Value.
+AD3 represents a single Atom as a single line, containing a JSON array of three strings, respectively representing the Subject, Property and Value.

 It looks like this: